 If the Trust is anticipating a deficit at the end of any financial year, the Trust Board, CEO and CFOO have a responsibility to ensure action is taken at the earliest opportunity to address this issue.
-The governing body must ensure that a recovery plan is submitted and approved by the ESFA.
+The Trust Board must notify the ESFA within 14 calendar days of its meeting, if it is proposing to set a deficit revenue budget for the current financial year, which it cannot address after taking into account unspent funds from previous years.